Chocolate Cake Mix Pudding Flavor: 7 Best Must-Have Options

 - Strawberry frosting

-3. Cheesecake Pudding: Best for a Rich, Bakery-Style Cake
+3. Cheesecake Pudding: The Most Bakery-Style Upgrade

 - Cream cheese frosting